-- The Town of Three Rivers will work with neighbouring municipalities and the Province of Prince Edward Island to advance regional economic development through land use planning. - Recognizing the benefits generated by the proximity of the Wood Islands Ferry, the Town will ensure opportunities for economic activities and employment land uses in strategic locations along Route 315. - 3) The Town of Three Rivers offers numerous attractions, accommodations, and service facilities that comprise the Three Rivers Discovery Drive within the Points East Coastal Drive tourist network.
-In making land use decisions, Council will recognize the importance of these sites to local tourism and seek to advance opportunities to enhance these destinations. - 4) Council will explore opportunities to create and enhance transportation and economic connections with communities elsewhere on Prince Edward Island, including Charlottetown. - 5) The Town of Three Rivers will work with the Province of Prince Edward Island, telecommunications service providers and neighbouring municipalities to advance installation and expansion of the 5G fibre-optic network.
+- 1) The Town of Three Rivers will work with neighbouring municipalities and the Province of Prince Edward Island to advance regional economic development through land use planning. - 2) The Town of Three Rivers offers numerous attractions, accommodations, and service facilities that comprise the Three Rivers Discovery Drive within the Points East Coastal Drive tourist network.
+In making land use decisions, Council will recognize the importance of these sites to local tourism and seek to advance opportunities to enhance these destinations. - 3) Council will explore opportunities to create and enhance transportation and economic connections with communities elsewhere on Prince Edward Island, including Charlottetown. - 4) The Town of Three Rivers will work with the Province of Prince Edward Island, telecommunications service providers and neighbouring municipalities to advance installation and expansion of the 5G fibre-optic network.